Systembolaget

-Systembolaget also sells non-alcoholic beverages, although this product segment represents less than half a percent of the company's total sales of beverages.
+Systembolaget also sells non-alcoholic beverages, although this product segment represents less than one percent of the company's total sales of beverages.

 The minimum age to buy alcohol at Systembolaget is 20 years.
 At Swedish restaurants and bars the legal age to buy alcoholic beverages is 18 years, though bars and clubs may voluntarily set an age limit higher than 18 if they prefer.

 Systembolaget's stores must close no later than 20:00 on weekdays and 15:00 on Saturdays.
-On Sundays and public holidays all Systembolaget's stores are closed.
-Systembolaget's stores are also closed on Christmas Eve and Midsummer Eve.
+The online store delivers on weekdays between 10.00–20.00 and on Saturdays between 9.00–15.00.
+On Sundays and public holidays all Systembolaget's stores are closed and no home deliveries are delivered.
+Systembolaget's stores and home deliveries are also closed on Christmas Eve and Midsummer Eve.

 Governing laws

 There are several laws and rules governing how Systembolaget stores operate, such as: